Cucurbita ficifolia: Description

 Early botanical keys described Cucurbita ficifolia as a perennial that is grown as an annual in temperate climates.
 More recent investigations have found that C. ficifolia is an annual that does not differ in longevity from the other annual domesticated Cucurbita species.
 As with these other annual species, C. ficifolia can have a vine habit that can root at the nodes.
 Provided proper conditions including a frost-free climate, it can grow for an indefinite amount of time in this manner.
 The plant stem can grow five to fifteen meters and produces tendrils that help it climb adjacent plants and structures.
 Its leaves resemble fig leaves, hence its Latin species name ficifolia, which means fig leaf.

 The plant is monoecious with imperfect flowers (meaning its flowers are either male or female but both sexes can be found on the same plant) and are pollinated by insects, especially bees.
 The color of the flowers is yellow to orange.

+Biosystematic investigations confirm that C. ficifolia represents an earlier evolutionary branch than the other major cultivated Cucurbita species, but also indicate that this species is not as biologically distinct as some earlier botanists had concluded.

 In contrast to other domesticated Cucurbita that have highly variable fruit, the fruit of C. ficifolia is uniform in size, shape, and color.
 The fruit is always oval, resembling a watermelon.
 This species is the only Curcubita to have black seeds, but some C. ficifolia also have dark brown or buff colored seeds that are similar to other species in the genus.
 The fruit is oblong with a diameter of eight inches or 20 centimeters, weighs eleven to 13 pounds (5 to 6 kilograms), and can produce up to 500 seeds.
 Its skin can vary from light or dark green to cream.
 One plant can produce over 50 fruit.
 The fruit can last without decomposing for several years if kept dry after harvest.

-Non-morphological indications of genetic diversity within the species include its cultivation across a wide geographic range, where altitude is one of the only conditions that is consistent.
+Non-morphological indications of genetic diversity within the species include its cultivation across a wide geographic range.
 Another reflection of genetic diversity is that C. ficifolia is grown in a variety of agricultural systems ranging from high competition such as in heavy rain maize fields, to less competitive and more intensive cultivation such as dry season maize fields, vegetable gardens, and commercial agricultural plots.
 Variations in productivity may also reflect genetic diversity within the species.

+C. ficifolia has been noted to form interspecific hybrids with Cucurbita maxima, Cucurbita moschata, and Cucurbita pepo.
+Interspecific hybrids have generally been infertile beyond the first generation unless techniques such as embryo cultivation are used.